|

 This reveals that if we know the group structure, specifically the

-function and its corresponding quadratic coefficient
+and its corresponding quadratic

 and